HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

     ![](../../../../assets/HCL_Content_Reporting_Cherry_Picking_action.png)

-3. The result of valid items are displayed.
+3. The result of valid items are displayed and user may choose to start selecting items again for update.

     ![](../../../../assets/HCL_Content_Reporting_Cherry_Picking_displayvalid.png)